Optimized, end-to-end thiopurine testing

-For children who require thiopurine medications (such as azathioprine and 6-mercaptopurine) to treat inflammatory bowel disease (IBD), understanding how thiopurines are metabolized is vital to choosing the most effective treatment.
-Because some pediatric patients display disparities in thiopurine metabolization, laboratory testing is important to prevent thiopurine toxicity.
+For children who require thiopurine medications (e.g., azathioprine and 6-mercaptopurine), understanding how these drugs are metabolized is vital to choosing the best treatment.
+Because some patients display disparities in thiopurine metabolization, laboratory testing is important to prevent thiopurine toxicity.

-Mayo Clinic Laboratories’ full-spectrum thiopurine testing uses emerging technologies that provide accurate results to guide treatment decisions.
+Our full-spectrum thiopurine testing uses emerging technologies that provide accurate results to guide treatment decisions.
+Our enzyme and genotyping evaluations are complementary tests that:

 Enzyme testing

-Pre-therapy testing can identify patients at risk for bone marrow suppression or organ toxicity from thiopurines due to low thiopurine methyltransferase (TPMT) activity and a diminished ability to rid the body of the medication’s active form.
+Pre-therapy testing can identify patients at risk for bone marrow suppression or organ toxicity from thiopurines due to low TPMT activity and a diminished ability to rid the body of the medication’s active form.
 Enzyme activity testing can detect both deficient and hyperactive TPMT activity and identify individuals at risk for therapeutic resistance.

 • Measures enzyme activity in patient's blood to determine thiopurine metabolization.